Gravitational memory and soft theorems: The local perspective

 To restore TT gauge, we must perform a compensating diff such that~$\hat{H}_{0i}$ is set to zero, while~$\hat{H}_{ij}$ becomes traceless and transverse to~$\bar{N}$.
 To make~$\hat{H}_{0i}$ vanish requires a {\it time-dependent spatial translation}, given by~$ \xi_i^\text{ tran} = -\hat{H}_{0i} t$.
 Next, notice that only the last line of Eq.~\eqref{Hij} is traceless and transverse to~$\bar{N}$.
 The remainder can be removed by a suitable {\it spatial rescaling},~$\xi_i^\text{ scaling} = \frac{1}{2} \left(\overline{\Pi}_{ijnr}\hat{H}_{nr} -\hat{H}_{ij}\right) x^j$.
 This leaves us with the last line of Eq.~\eqref{Hij}, which matches the constant term in Eq.~\eqref{hij TT local} with the identification

 To summarize, a constant TT mode~$\hat{H}_{ij}^\text{ TT}$, which is the leading term in a coordinate expansion in the vicinity of the detector, can be thought of as being induced by a BMS diff together with a compensating time-dependent translation and spatial rescaling, \be \xi_i = \xi_i^\text{ BMS} + \xi_i^\text{ tran} + \xi_i^\text{ scaling} \,. \ee This is completely equivalent to leading residual diff in TT gauge, given by the~$A_{ij}$ piece in Eq.~\eqref{TT space diff}.
-Similarly, as shown in detail in~\cite{longinprep}, the linear-gradient TT mode can be generated by a BMS transformation and suitable compensating diff to restore TT gauge.
-The result is equivalent to the subleading residual diffs in TT gauge, given by the~$B_{ij}$ terms in Eqs.~\eqref{TT space diff} and~\eqref{TT time diff}.
-The equivalence between the BMS and residual TT diffs is illustrated in Fig.~\ref{fig:BMStoTT}.
+Similarly, as shown in detail in~\cite{DeLuca:2024asq}, the linear-gradient TT mode can be generated by a BMS transformation and suitable compensating diff to restore TT gauge.
+The result matches the subleading residual diffs in TT gauge, given by the~$B_{ij}$ terms in Eqs.~\eqref{TT space diff} and~\eqref{TT time diff}.
+The equivalence between BMS and residual TT diffs is illustrated in Fig.~\ref{fig:BMStoTT}.

 {{\bf{\em Soft theorems for scattering amplitudes.}}} The explicit form of the large residual diffs in TT gauge, given by Eqs.~\eqref{TT space diff} and~\eqref{TT time diff}, and their relation to the asymptotic BMS symmetries, allows us to explore the third corner of the infrared triangle, {\it i.e.}, soft theorems.
-As noted earlier, the residual TT diffs share the same origin as the large diffs discussed in cosmology, which give rise to soft theorems for cosmological correlators~\cite{Creminelli:2012ed,Kehagias:2013yd,Peloso:2013zw, Hinterbichler:2013dpa, Hui:2018cag, Hui:2022dnm, Strominger:2013jfa}.
-In the following, we will derive the Ward-Takahashi identities associated with the local diffs around the detector and show that they constrain the soft limits of scattering amplitudes with a soft graviton mode.
+As noted earlier, the residual TT diffs share the same origin as the large diffs discussed in cosmology, which give rise to soft theorems for cosmological correlators~\cite{Creminelli:2012ed,Kehagias:2013yd,Peloso:2013zw, Hinterbichler:2013dpa, Hui:2018cag, Hui:2022dnm, Strominger:2013jfa, Creminelli:2024qpu}.
+In the following, we will derive the Ward-Takahashi identities associated with the local diffs around the detector and show that they constrain the soft limits of scattering amplitudes with a soft graviton mode, leaving the discussion of equal-time correlators to the next section.

 For concreteness, we focus on the case where the hard-momentum modes are generic matter fields, denoted by~$\Phi$.
-The derivation of soft theorems with hard graviton modes is left to future work.
 To derive the identities, let us introduce the current $Q^{\mu}=\xi_{\alpha} T^{\alpha \mu}$, where~$\xi_{\alpha}$ is given by Eqs.~\eqref{TT space diff}-\eqref{TT time diff}, and $T^{\alpha \mu}$ includes the matter and pseudo energy-momentum tensor.
 It follows that

 where we recognize the Lie derivative~$\mathcal{L}_\xi \Phi = \xi^{\mu}\partial_{\mu}\Phi = \delta \Phi$ on the right-hand side.
 The associated Ward identity is readily obtained~\cite{Weinberg:1995mt,DiVecchia:2015jaq}